jskov/reproducible-gradle/README.md

         id 'dk.mada.buildinfo' version '1.n.n'
     }

-And make sure the plugin can be fetched from MavenCentral:
+And make sure the plugin can be fetched from MavenCentral by adding this to `settings.gradle`:

     pluginManagement {
         repositories {